-Yael Shy is the Senior Director of the NYU Global Spiritual Life Center, Founder and Director of MindfulNYU, Director of the Of Many Institute for Multifaith Leadership, as well as the author of the forthcoming book, What Now?
+Yael Shy is the Senior Director of the NYU Global Spiritual Life Center, Founder and Director of MindfulNYU, Director of the Of Many Institute for Multifaith Leadership, as well as the author of the award-winning book, What Now?
 Meditation for Your Twenties and Beyond (Parallax, November 2017) #whatnowbook.

 Yael is the Senior Director of the NYU Global Spiritual Life Center and the NYU 'Of Many' Institute for Multifaith and Spiritual Leadership, as well as the Founder and Director of MindfulNYU, the largest campus-wide mindfulness initiative in the country.
 She teaches regularly at MNDFL in NYC and is a sought after speaker, teacher, and writer on meditation, interfaith engagement and spirituality.
-She is the author of the forthcoming book, What Now?
+She is the author of the award-winning book, What Now?
 Meditation for Your Twenties and Beyond (Parallax, November 2017) #whatnowbook.

 Yael graduated with honors from New York University with a degree in Sociology and Gender Studies and from Northeastern University School of Law.

 Prior to working at the Global Spiritual Life Center, Yael was the Director of Development and Education at the NYU Center on Violence and Recovery.

 Yael began meditating in 2001 in Jewish meditation contexts.
 Her teachers have included Zoketsu Norman Fischer, Rabbi Alan Lew (Z"L), Rabbi Jeff Roth, Rabbi David Cooper, Shoshana Cooper, Eliezer Sobel, and Rabbi Sheila Peltz Weinberg.
 In 2008, Yael co-founded the Jewish Meditation Center of Brooklyn, and in 2009, founded MindfulNYU.